Medication Summary

 Acetaminophen (Tylenol, Feverall, Aspirin Free Anacin)

-Acetaminophen is a peripherally acting drug of choice for mild pain and elevation of body temperature.
+Acetaminophen is a peripherally acting drug of choice for mild to moderate pain and elevation of body temperature.

 Tramadol (Ultram, Ryzolt, Rybix)